MattGrossi-NOAA/SEFSC-documentation-jekyll-skeleton/_docs/about.md

 ### Step 6: Push the changes back to GitHub

 Follow the same procedure as in [Step 4](#step-4-push-the-changes-back-to-github) above but be sure to push to the **main** branch this time.
-(Note that it is best practice to make many small commits rather than fewer large commits, like this.
-Commit as often as you see fit while carrying out the steps above.)

    ```bash
    git add .
    git commit -m "Customize theme files for SEFSC"
    git push origin main
    ```

+{% include tip.html content="it is best practice to make many small commits rather than fewer large commits, like this.
+Commit as often as you see fit while carrying out the steps above." %}

 ## What this theme repository provides
 The repo just created provides the layout and formatting customization that allows all documentation pages to have the same look and feel while aligning with agency visual branding requirements.
 This is one of the biggest advantages of using gh-pages for documentation.
 This repo is also key to minimizing the learning curve needed to actually create a documentation page because the creator of a new documentation page does not need to modify anything outlined above.
 In fact, this author *should not* make any changes to these theme files.
 The theme itself should be managed by a single person (or team of people) responsible for making decisions about how the pages should appear and function.
 And, as has been seen, everything in the repo is version controlled by virtue of being a GitHub repository.